KovacsMartonAndras/CooperativeSolitaire/README.md

     - Take a card from the secondary deck
 - *2.* Fill the helper decks :
   - Which card to take?
     - Either take a card from the primary deck *OR* pick a helper deck that has only one card and move that card on top of the other helper deck.
+Then move the primary to the open place of the helper deck.
     - Take a card from the secondary deck
 - *3.* (*Optional*) Fill the primary or throwaway deck of the opponent.
   - Which card to take?